Heckscher State Park Accident Lawyers

 Park visitors might suffer burns due to a damaged grill or dislocate a knee falling down falling on the playground due to a shaky railing.

-Steps to Take Following An Injury
+What Steps Should Someone Take Following An Injury in Heckscher State Park?

 Your health and well-being is the top priority after an injury.
 Report any injury immediately to the Park Police, and seek medical treatment.
 It pays to see a doctor, even if you do not believe you suffered a serious injury.